KarlKivv/flight-selector-service-test/README.md

       supported by "thymeleaf" package, no need for a separate front-end.
 Relies heavily on client identification to show correct page states.

 Decided to use a java templating engine and use server-side-rendering in stead of creating a separate front-end since this method is simpler.
 According to a Spring-Boot patch note, JSP-s are outdated and should be avoided.
-Will use Thymeleaf templates in stead.
+Will use Thymeleaf templates instead.

 ### Flight creation and timeout